We are passionate about helping to better manage concussion and whiplash related injuries.

-The impact that causes a concussion causes a biochemcial imbalance withint the brain cells, resulting in decreased bloow flow and temporary energy deficits within the brain.
+The impact that causes a concussion causes a biochemical imbalance within the brain cells, resulting in decreased blood flow and temporary energy deficits within the brain.
 Acute concussion generally cannot be detected by imaging techniques (CT Scan, MRI, etc).

 Most concussions resolve within 7-10 days with rest and natural recovery.
 However, it is recommended that people who suffer a concussion undergo a full assessment and this can help with a step-wise return to activity (sports, learning/school, work, etc) in a more successful way.

 Common Concussion Related Symptoms & Problems:

 - Feeling tired or sluggish

 - Changes in sleep